 Further, if the manufacturer fails to provide adequate warnings concerning the dangers of a particular product, and an employee is injured using that product, the manufacturer may also be found liable in a product liability lawsuit.

 If you have been injured on the job, consulting with an experienced Oakland work place accident lawyer is important to ensure you obtain all the compensation you deserve.
-For more information, please contact the dedicated California workers’ compensation lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information, please contact the dedicated California workers’ compensation lawyers at Viadro Law, LLP for an immediate consultation.